 For Turkish and Mediterranean, Alaturka once again in Grand View Plaza gets excellent reviews serving all the classics from Baba Ganoush to balloon bread and kebabs.

-Oodies, the live music venue, is renown for its steaks and Buffalo Bill, just a few doors down, also has a very extensive selection alongside its burgers.
+Oodies, the live music venue for the older crowd, has a good reputation for its steaks.
+Buffalo Bill, just a few doors down, has now permanently closed.

-Marin, the Koh Chang coffee shop chain, has 2 branches in White Sand Beach, one by White Sand Princess at the northern end and one by Grand View Resort towards the southern end.
+Marin, the Koh Chang coffee shop chain, has 2 branches in White Sand Beach, one at the northern end on the raised parade of shops by White Sand Princess and the Bangkok Bank and one by Grand View Resort towards the southern end.
 Chang Buri Resort boasts a cafe at the front of its sea-side main entrance, as does KC Grande and Mac Resort.
-Isle Brew Cafe, centrally located opposite Banpu Resort and Royal Cafe next door to the night market are 2 new additions.

 Recommended – White Sand Beach Restaurants